Frequently Asked Pediatric Dental Questions Hinsdale and Downers Grove

 Are baby teeth really that important to my child?

 Baby teeth (also known as primary teeth) help children speak clearly and chew naturally, and they form the path that permanent teeth tend to follow as they begin to erupt.
-Some baby teeth remain in the mouth until a child is 13 or 14 years old therefore it is very important to keep them healthy.
+Some baby teeth remain in the mouth until a child is 13 or 14 years old, making them very important to keep healthy.

 What should I do if my child has a toothache?

 Have your child swish with warm salt water, and if there is any swelling, place a cold compress on the area.
 If the pain is severe, you can give the child acetaminophen.
 Do not place aspirin directly on the teeth or gums.
-Finally, contact us as soon as possible or proceed to the Emergency Room if your child's face is swollen.
+Finally, contact us as soon as possible or proceed to the emergency room if they are having difficulty breathing, you can’t stop the bleeding, or you believe urgent medical attention is necessary.

 Are thumb sucking and pacifier habits bad for a child’s teeth?

-Thumb and pacifier sucking habits tend to only become a problem if the child carries on with them for a very long period of time.
-These habits can reshape the jaw bones and shift teeth leading to possible speech and orthodontic issues.
+Thumb and pacifier sucking habits tend to only become a problem if the child carries on with them past a certain age.
+These habits can reshape their bite and shift teeth, leading to possible speech and orthodontic issues.
 If your child is still sucking their thumb or fingers past the age of three, we may recommend a special mouth appliance.

 How often does my child need to see the pediatric dentist?

 The American Academy of Pediatric Dentistry recommends a checkup every 3-6 months to prevent cavities and other dental problems.
-One of our doctors will let you know if your child will require more frequent visits.
+One of our pediatric dentists will let you know if your child will require more frequent visits.

 When should I introduce toothpaste into my child’s daily routine?